 Your care co-ordinator will be responsible for making sure all members of your healthcare team, including your GP, have a copy of your care plan.

-- Rethink Mental Illness: care programme approach fact sheet (PDF, 647kb)
+- Rethink Mental Illness: Care programme approach

 People who have serious psychotic symptoms as the result of an acute schizophrenic episode may require a more intensive level of care than a CMHT can provide.

 These episodes are usually dealt with by antipsychotic medication and special care.

 A treatment option is to contact a home treatment or crisis resolution team (CRT).
 CRTs treat people with serious mental health conditions who are currently experiencing an acute and severe psychiatric crisis.

 Without the involvement of the CRT, these people would require treatment in hospital.